tmobile/magentaA11y/_checklist-web/main.md

 gherkin-mobile:
   - when:  |
-      swipe to elements in the header
+      swipe to elements in the page

 ---